New online service disruptions in China; activists see HK protest link

 BEIJING Access to online services such as messaging app Line and photo-sharing site Flickr was disrupted in China this week, a step that anti-censorship groups said was carried out by the government to block information about pro-democracy protests in Hong Kong.

-Reuters reporters in China were unable to send messages on Line, owned by South Korea's Naver Corp, and KakaoTalk, owned by South Korean firm Kakao Corp.
+Reuters reporters in China were unable to send messages on Line, owned by South Korea's Naver Corp 035420.KS, and KakaoTalk, owned by South Korean firm Kakao Corp.
 Both companies told Reuters they did not know the cause of the disruption or when service would return to normal.

-Users and Reuters reporters also could not access Yahoo Inc's Flickr photo-sharing site and Microsoft Corp's OneDrive cloud storage service.
+Users and Reuters reporters also could not access Yahoo Inc's YHOO.O Flickr photo-sharing site and Microsoft Corp's MSFT.O OneDrive cloud storage service.

 Microsoft declined to give immediate comment.
 Yahoo said it was aware of the Chinese reports and investigating the situation.